 The location of the Azores islands means the climate is temperate and not tropical.
 The best months to visit are May through October.
 The temperature during these months will be in the 70s, which may sound rather low, but the humidity makes it feel hotter.
 During my two weeks on the Azores islands in late July and early August, we experienced occasional showers and mistiness.
 But by and large, it was all sunny skies.

-The Azores islands have a rich culture accessible by attending one of the many festivals held over the summer.
+The Azores islands have a rich cultural heritage accessible by attending one of the many festivals held over the summer.
 With a Portuguese heritage rooted in the Catholic faith, most of the celebrations are associated with religious holidays.
 Not surprisingly, there are also many fetes that honor the sea, as well as more mainstream music events.
+Try to make a point of experiencing some traditional Azorean music and, in particular, be on the lookout for performances by musicians who play the viola de terre, which means "from our land".

 We visited at the height of the summer season and at no time experienced crowds.
 In fact, we often felt like we had incredibly magical places entirely to ourselves.
 Even when attending the Bom Jesus Festival on Pico, navigating the crowd of locals was easily manageable.